Good Sensory Learning Blog

 Posted by Erica Warren on

 There are many successful adults with learning disabilities, but what are the common traits that these people share?
 A 20-year research study by the Frostig Center in Pasadena, California answered this question and they identified 6 key attributes that contribute to success.
-The Six Key Attributes to Success for Adults with Learning Disabilities: Self-Awareness: Understanding one's strengths and weaknesses is an important indicator of success because students can learn to utilize their strong abilities and, with the right support, deficits can be remediated.
-One of the best ways to define difficulties and talents is by pursuing a comprehensive neuropsychological evaluation...
+The Six Key Attributes to Success for Adults with Learning Disabilities: Self-Awareness: Understanding one's strengths and weaknesses is a crucial indicator of success, as students can learn to utilize their strong abilities and, with the right support, address their deficits.
+One of the best ways to define difficulties and talents is by pursuing a comprehensive neuropsychological evaluation and...

 Are Academic Accommodations Fair?